sudarshan2401/tp/docs/DeveloperGuide.md

 - 3d.
 No class name specified.

   - 3d1.
-EduTrack shows an error message
+EduTrack shows an error message.

     Use case ends.

 - 3e.
 Lesson details was of invalid format.

   - 3e1.
-EduTrack informs the user he should enter a lesson of the correct format
+EduTrack informs the user he should enter a lesson of the correct format.

     Use case ends.